 With go-Ferry.com you will find all the ferry operators that travel from Athens to Mykonos and in addition, you will be able to compare prices for each of the accommodation options onboard.

-Give a DATE and click on SHOW PRICES to compare the fares of all ferry operators!
+Give a date and click on "search" to compare the fares of all ferry operators!

 There are 3 different types of ferries that you will come across when examining your options for a ferry journey to Mykonos from Athens: